Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Gamma-ray emission from CR momentum spectra

-where $\alpha(E_p)$, $\beta(E_p)$, and $\gamma(E_p)$ are fit functions, which we will omit in the interest of brevity, that depend on the proton energy in the lab frame $E_p$. $X_\gamma$ is a ratio between the energy of the emitted $\gamma$-photon, the maximum allowed $\gamma$-photon energy and the rest-mass of a $\pi$-on.
+where $\alpha(E_p)$, $\beta(E_p)$, and $\gamma(E_p)$ are fit functions, which we will omit in the interest of brevity, that depend on the proton energy in the laboratory frame $E_p$. $X_\gamma$ is a ratio between the energy of the emitted $\gamma$-photon, the maximum allowed $\gamma$-photon energy and the rest-mass of a pion.